PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 #### For employees in the USA only (GitLab Inc)

-1. [ ] People Ops (Specialist): gather relevant information from new team member to enter them into the TriNet system.
+1. [ ] People Ops (Specialist): Gather relevant information from new team member to enter them into the TriNet system.
-1. [ ] People Ops (Specialist): complete and submit an online Add New Hire Form (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
+1. [ ] People Ops (Specialist): Complete and submit an online Add New Hire Form (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
 This will generate the welcome email to the employee at their work email on their first date of hire.
 1. [ ] People Ops (Specialist): If new team member is an hourly employee, create a timesheet, share with Finance and the new team member.
 Also, send an email to Finance to let them know that an hourly employee has started.
-1. [ ] New employee: complete [New Hire TriNet Passport 7 Steps Guide](https://docs.google.com/a/gitlab.com/document/d/1CFIyByd1Kgmz5353_aASVI1D8QTyJ2Uy60ziQHEPTUI/edit?usp=sharing).
+1. [ ] New employee: Complete [New Hire TriNet Passport 7 Steps Guide](https://docs.google.com/a/gitlab.com/document/d/1CFIyByd1Kgmz5353_aASVI1D8QTyJ2Uy60ziQHEPTUI/edit?usp=sharing).
 The I-9 portion of this must be completed within the first two days of hire.
 Note- this is critical so you must contact PeopleOps if you have difficulty with this form.
 (TriNet takes 24-48 hours to process new GitLabbers)
-1. [ ] People Ops (Specialist): complete the employer portion of the I9 in TriNet within three days of hire
+1. [ ] People Ops (Specialist): Complete the employer portion of the I9 in TriNet within three days of hire
-1. [ ] New employee: read through the [New Hire Benefits Guide](https://drive.google.com/a/gitlab.com/file/d/0B0dixQ9qzgilNlN0MnNFS29xWnB2SjNWVUk3dUV2aWlhejVR/view?usp=sharing).
+1. [ ] New employee: Read through the [New Hire Benefits Guide](https://drive.google.com/a/gitlab.com/file/d/0B0dixQ9qzgilNlN0MnNFS29xWnB2SjNWVUk3dUV2aWlhejVR/view?usp=sharing).
 This will go over medical, dental, vision, and voluntary benefits.
 Note - If you have any questions or need help within the TriNet system please contact the Employee Solution Center at 800-638-0461 or email them at employees@trinet.com.

 #### For employees in the Netherlands only (GitLab BV)

-1. [ ] People Ops: fill in this payroll information [form](https://docs.google.com/a/gitlab.com/forms/d/e/1FAIpQLSekAouLh-DQsDXVho4TYL62CsBK8Pj0NhfI--npa3L1nF8IqA/viewform) using the data the team member entered into BambooHR and send the HR Savvy.
+1. [ ] People Ops: Fill in this payroll information [form](https://docs.google.com/a/gitlab.com/forms/d/e/1FAIpQLSekAouLh-DQsDXVho4TYL62CsBK8Pj0NhfI--npa3L1nF8IqA/viewform) using the data the team member entered into BambooHR and send the HR Savvy.
 This info is needed to get the team member's profile ready with Savvy HR in order to get pay slips and other information.
 People Ops will file in BambooHR.

 #### For employees in the UK only (GitLab Ltd)

-1. [ ] People Ops (Specialist): using the template, send new team member the UK payroll form and New Starter Checklist (only if the new team member does not have a P45) to complete (this can be found in the Google Drive/UK Documents folder).
+1. [ ] People Ops (Specialist): Using the template, send new team member the UK payroll form and New Starter Checklist (only if the new team member does not have a P45) to complete (this can be found in the Google Drive/UK Documents folder).
 Fill in as much information as possible from BambooHR and stage in HelloSign for signature.
 Cc People Ops and Vistra (email address is located on the Payroll form)
-1. [ ] New Team Member: once you have received the payroll form please fill in the missing details and sign.
+1. [ ] New Team Member: Once you have received the payroll form please fill in the missing details and sign.
 This form will then be sent electronically to GitLab's payroll provider Vistra.
 If you have a P45 from your previous company please post this to Vistra at the address at the bottom of the payroll form.
 If you don't have a P45 then you must complete the New Starter Checklist and post this to Vistra.
-1. [ ] People Ops (Specialist) once the payroll form has been completed and signed by the new team member file the document in BambooHR under Documents/Payroll Forms.
+1. [ ] People Ops (Specialist): Once the payroll form has been completed and signed by the new team member file the document in BambooHR under Documents/Payroll Forms.
-1. [ ] New Team Member: read through the [AXA PPP Brochure](https://drive.google.com/a/gitlab.com/file/d/0Bwy71gCp1WgtUXcxeFBaM0MyT00/view?usp=sharing) and let peopleops know if you would like to join the medical insurance scheme.
+1. [ ] New Team Member: Read through the [AXA PPP Brochure](https://drive.google.com/a/gitlab.com/file/d/0Bwy71gCp1WgtUXcxeFBaM0MyT00/view?usp=sharing) and let peopleops know if you would like to join the medical insurance scheme.
 This does not currently include dental or optical care.
 Please also note that this is a P11d taxable benefit.

 #### For employees in Belgium only (GitLab BV)

-1. [ ] New Team Member: to ensure that we have all of your details ready for payroll processing please complete the following information on BambooHR;
+1. [ ] New Team Member: To ensure that we have all of your details ready for payroll processing please complete the following information on BambooHR;
      1. [ ] Full name
      1. [ ] Date of birth
      1. [ ] Address
      1  [ ] National Number
      1. [ ] Bank details
-1. [ ] People Ops (Specialist): reach out to new team member and ask them to confirm their marital status and number of children.
+1. [ ] People Ops (Specialist): Reach out to new team member and ask them to confirm their marital status and number of children.
 This is required for tax purposes.
-1. [ ] People Ops (Specialist): once all the information has been entered by the new team member, send this to B&F Consult CVBA by email along with a
+1. [ ] People Ops (Specialist): Once all the information has been entered by the new team member, send this to B&F Consult CVBA by email along with a
      1. [ ] Scanned copy of employment contract
      1. [ ] ID card
      1. [ ] Email address